buptLinfy/ZSE-SBIR/README.md

 ![Fig.1](./images/overview.png)

 ## Datasets
-Please download SBIR datasets(sketches and photos) from the official websites or Google Drive and `tar -zxvf dataset` to the corresponding directory in `./datasets`.
+Please download SBIR datasets from the official websites or Google Drive and `tar -zxvf dataset` to the corresponding directory in `./datasets`.
 We provide train and test splits for different datasets.

 ### Sketchy
 Please go to the [Sketchy official website](https://sketchy.eye.gatech.edu/), or download the dataset from [Google Drive]().